EngelhardtE/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 - There is a non-random amount of variance within the following: vehicle_weight, vehicle_length, and ground clearance.
-- THe slope of the linear regression is not zero because the p-value is equal to 5.35 x 10^(-11), which is less than the 0.05% significance level.
+- The slope of the linear regression is not zero because the p-value is equal to 5.35 x 10^(-11), which is less than the 0.05% significance level.
 - Based on the multiple R-squared (about 71.5%), the linear model predicts mpg of MechaCar prototypes effectively.

 ![Linear_Regression](Resources/Images/Linear_Regression.png)